-The question is not if you need a cheese grater, but what kind to get.
 Cheese graters are an essential kitchen tool.
-The different types of cheese graters all serve different purposes and all of them make grating cheese an easy task.
-The following overview showcases the pros and cons of different style cheese graters on the market.
+Different types of cheese graters all serve different purposes, and all of them make grating cheese an easy task.
+The following overview showcases the pros and cons of five different style cheese graters on the market.
 Select which one (or ones) work best for you.

 01 of 05

 This is a classic all-purpose grater for both hard cheeses and softer cheeses like cheddar and mozzarella.